Ben Hogan: 1950: Miracle at Merion

 At the 1950 U.S. Open held at Merion Golf Club, Hogan opened with a 2-over 72 on Thursday.
 His legs began to cramp on the back nine on Friday, but he played through severe pain and carded a 69 to trail the lead by two shots heading into the 36-hole final day.
 As he had a 9:30 tee time the next morning, Hogan woke at 5 a.m. to undergo his pre-round preparations.
 In the morning round, he shot a 72 and remained two strokes off the lead, which was held by the 1946 U.S. Open champion Lloyd Mangrum.
-In the afternoon round, Hogan's 37 on the front nine was enough claim the lead, as his competitors all struggled.
+In the afternoon round, Hogan's 37 on the front nine was enough to claim the lead, as his competitors all struggled.
 With nine holes remaining, most of the 13,000 spectators on the course were following Hogan.
 After climbing the hill to the 12th tee and hitting his drive, Hogan visibly staggered and almost fell.
 He ultimately made bogey on the hole, and later recalled: "My legs had turned to stone."
 Hogan retained a two-shot lead on the 15th hole, but three-putted for bogey.
 He dropped another shot on the 230 yard par-3 17th after finding the greenside bunker, meaning he required a par on the uphill, 458 yard par-4 18th hole to force a playoff.
 After finding the fairway, Hogan still had 213 yard remaining for his approach.
 He hit a 17-degree 1-iron to 40 ft and two-putted for par to join the playoff alongside Mangrum and George Fazio.
 Hy Peskin of Sports Illustrated photographed Hogan playing his 1-iron approach to the green at the 72nd hole.
 It subsequently became one of the most famed images in golf history.